-- Those with Grade C and below for PSLE MTL; and - Those with learning disabilities, e.g. dyslexia, ADHD, autism and hearing impairment.
+- Those with AL 7 & 8 or Foundational MTL for PSLE MTL; and - Those with learning disabilities, e.g. dyslexia, ADHD, autism and hearing impairment.
 (Those with more severe disabilities will be exempted altogether from MTL requirements.) - Those who obtain E8 and below for school examinations for 2 consecutive years.